-As an email and digital marketer, one of the most important metrics of your business is the size of your email list.
-But hear this: Email marketing is evolving.
+As digital marketers, we know that one of the most important metrics of business is the size of your email list.

-This entire article is based on my experience with Sendlane and the data we have analyzed over the life of the company.
+This entire article is based on my experience with Sendlane and the data we’ve analyzed over the life of the company.

-Now instead of just giving you a list, I want to start off by debunking some MYTHS about “Cleaning Your List” so let’s dive right in!
+Now, I want to start off by debunking some MYTHS about “Cleaning Your List” so let’s dive right in!

-If you built your list the right way and have opted in subscribers (people who actually gave you permission-based email, the idea of a “clean up service” is not the one for you.
+If you built your list the right way and have opted in subscribers (people who actually gave you permission) the idea of a “clean up service” is not the one for you.

 But if your email is permission based (which it should be) this should not be a concern.